katonaaron/irrigation-station/README.md

-# watering-station
+# Automated irrigation station

-A moisture level based plant watering station, hosting a RESTful webserver through which the Android client can configure the parameters.
+A moisture level based plant irigation station with integrated webserver, hosting a RESTful API through which the clients can configure the application parameters.

+For more details see [the documentation](doc/documentation.pdf)